willdupree90/findingedoc/README.md

   If you haven’t already set the `OPENAI_API_KEY` in the `.env` file, the Gradio interface will prompt you to input your OpenAI API key before interacting with the chatbot.
 The key will only be stored during the session.

 - **Upload Graph Data**:
-  Use the "Upload files" tab to input the path to a directory containing your codebase.
+  Use the "Upload files" tab to input a zip of a coding project you want to explore.
 The files will be processed, and the knowledge graph will be populated with the extracted information.

 - **Ask Questions**:
   Once the graph is populated with data, you can ask the chatbot questions about the codebase, such as file structure, function definitions, classes, and other key entities.